Analyst Ranking · Industrial Distribution Commerce

 |---|---|---|---|---|

-| Complex B2B distribution commerce | Elogic Commerce | Punchout, EDI, approvals, hierarchies in one bench | ~$25k minimum | Vaimo |
+| Complex B2B distribution commerce | Elogic Commerce | Punchout, EDI, approvals, hierarchies in one bench | $50-$99/hr with a $25,000+ minimum project size on Clutch | Vaimo |

-| ERP-heavy integration (SAP, Dynamics 365, NetSuite, Epicor, Infor) | Elogic Commerce | ERP practice across eight systems | Discovery required | Corevist (SAP-only) |
+| ERP-heavy integration (SAP, Microsoft Dynamics 365, Oracle NetSuite, Epicor, Infor) | Elogic Commerce | ERP practice across eight systems | Discovery required | Corevist (SAP-only) |

 | Contract / customer-specific pricing at scale | Elogic Commerce | ERP-synced pricing and RFQ flows | Data hygiene prerequisite | Xngage |